 We cover a variety of causal inference designs, including quasi-experiments, advanced regression, panel methods (fixed and random effects), difference-in-differences, instrumental variable estimation, regression discontinuity designs, quantile regression.
 We will analyze the strengths and weaknesses of these methods.
 Applications are drawn from various fields including political science, public policy, economics, and sociology.

 We begin by discussing the strengths and limitations of multiple regression analysis and the relationship between regression and causal modeling.
 We then develop a sequence of extensions and alternatives, including: regression discontinuity, difference-in-differences, panel data, instrumental variables.
 The course will conclude with an introduction to some limited dependent variables techniques that are now common in political and policy analysis due to the categorical nature of many phenomena treated by political and policy analysis (binary and ordinal logit analysis).

 We will learn both the techniques and how to apply them using data sets.
 Skills students will acquire in this course include: the capacity to reason causally and empirically, the ability critically to assess empirical work, knowledge of advanced quantitative tools, and experience in working with data sets.

-Background knowledge of multiple regression models, such as the Basics of Quantitative Methods for Public Policy Analysis course offered in Module 2, or the equivalent.
+Background knowledge of multiple regression models, such as the Basics of Quantitative Methods for Public Policy Analysis course offered in Module 1, or the equivalent.
 As the course will use Stata as the software, a background in using this software is helpful, but not required.
-Lab sessions will include replication of some published papers that will permit participant to acquire practical skills for working with empirical data.
+Lab sessions will include replication of some published papers that will permit participants to acquire practical skills for working with empirical data.